- Optimizely X Web Personalization

 the number of negative events incorrectly categorized as positive, and

 the overall number of actual negative events.

-On every test, there is a risk of getting a false positive result.
-This happens when a test reports a conclusive winner but there is in fact no real difference in visitor behavior between your variations.
+On every experiment, there is a risk of getting a false positive result.
+This happens when an experiment reports a conclusive winner but there is in fact no real difference in visitor behavior between your variations.

 With traditional statistics, the risk of generating at least one false positive result increases as you add more metrics and variations to your experiment.
 This is true even though the false positive rate stays the same for each individual metric or variation.

 This may sound like a theoretical problem, and it is (it’s known as the multiple comparisons problem).
 But it can also have significant real-world impact.
 The reason is that even if the false positive rate for each individual metric or variation stays the same, the chances that you will make a critical business decision based on a false positive result grow very quickly.

 Optimizely helps you avoid this by taking a more stringent approach to controlling errors.
 Instead of focusing on the false positive rate, Optimizely uses procedures that manage the false discovery rate.
 These procedures are designed to control the expected proportion of conclusive results that are incorrect.